haplotype/kindred/README.md

 ## Current version

 Verion 0.8 was released on 10 Feb 2023.
-Untar kindred.linux.tar to get an linux executable.
+Exectuables for Linux and Mac can be found here: http://www.haplotype.org/software.html.
-You may also compile from the source code in src/.
+You may also choose to compile from the source code in src/.

 ## Input and options
 Kindred takes vcf file or stream as input with mandatory -i option.
 The vcf file must contain "INFO/AF" tag and biallelic genotypes.
 If the AF tag is not readily available, it can be populated by bcftools on the fly.